OlivierSohn/hamazed/imj-audio/README.md

                                       Using FFTs from:
                                      Accelerate   naive
     2-channels, 17 seconds long   :   12%          30%
-    4-channels, 12 seconds long   :   17%
+    4-channels, 12 seconds long   :   17%          45%, with buffer underruns.

   Accelerate is available on OSX, so on Linux only shorter room responses can be used without underruns.
-This could be fixed by using an optimized FFT library on linux, too, like FFTW or Blas.
+This could be fixed by using an optimized FFT library on linux, too.

   - A compressor limits the audio output to prevent it from clipping.